Some developments of exchangeable measure-valued P\'{o}lya sequences: The model

 It is further possible to consider MVPSs with random reinforcement and/or ones that allow balls to be removed from the urn.
 In the former case, \cite[][Theorem 1.3]{janson2019} and \cite[][p.\,6]{sariev2021} show that randomly reinforced MVPSs can be regarded as deterministic MVPSs on an extended space.
 On the other hand, if $R$ is a signed transition kernel, then certain conditions of tenability have to be introduced to ensure that no balls are removed that do not exist; see Section \ref{section:results:null}, where we prove that reinforcement must be non-negative under exchangeability.
 In the sequel, all MVPSs will have a non-negative deterministic reinforcement kernel $R$, unless otherwise specified.
 As a new development, in Section \ref{section:results:null}, we will consider MVPSs that explicitly have a null component in the reinforcement, which we model using

 If $\nu(Z)=0$, we will say that the MVPS has a strictly positive reinforcement.

-A fundamental example of an MVPS is the \textit{\Polya sequence} (PS) of \cite{blackwell1973ferguson}, which is an MVPS$(\theta,\nu,R)$ with reinforcement kernel $R_x=\delta_x$.
+The \textit{\Polya sequence} (PS) of \cite{blackwell1973ferguson}, which is a cornerstone of Bayesian nonparametric analysis, is an example of an MVPS$(\theta,\nu,R)$ with reinforcement kernel $R_x=\delta_x$.
 By Theorem 1 in \cite{blackwell1973ferguson}, any PS is exchangeable and its directing random measure $\tilde{P}$ has a Dirichlet process (DP) prior distribution with parameters $(\theta,\nu)$, denoted $\tilde{P}\sim\mathrm{DP}(\theta,\nu)$.
-Equivalently, see, e.g., Theorem 4.12 in \cite{ghosal2017}, $\tilde{P}$ is an a.s. discrete random probability measure with so-called stick-breaking weights,
+Equivalently (see, e.g., Theorem 4.12 in \cite{ghosal2017}), $\tilde{P}$ is an a.s. discrete random probability measure with so-called stick-breaking weights,

 where $V_1=W_1$ and $V_j=W_j\prod_{i=1}^{j-1}(1-W_i)$, for $j\geq2$, with $W_1,W_2,\ldots\overset{i.i.d.}{\sim}\textnormal{Beta}(1,\theta)$, and $U_1,U_2,\ldots\overset{i.i.d.}{\sim}\nu$ are independent of $(V_j)_{j\geq1}$.